Cloudy with a Chance of Meatballs (TV series)

-Cloudy with a Chance of Meatballs (also known as Cloudy with a Chance of Meatballs: The Series) is an animated television series developed by Mark Evestaff and Alex Galatis for Cartoon Network and YTV.
-It is produced by DHX Media and Sony Pictures Animation in association with Corus.
-Based on the children's book and the film series of the same name, Cloudy is the first television series to be produced by Sony Pictures Animation and was animated using Toon Boom Harmony.
+Cloudy with a Chance of Meatballs is a 2D animated television series developed by Mark Evestaff and Alex Galatis for Cartoon Network and YTV.
+Based on the film series, it is the first television series to be produced by Sony Pictures Animation and was animated using Toon Boom Harmony.

-The series officially premiered in the United States on March 6, 2017, on Cartoon Network, with a sneak peek airing on February 20, 2017.
+The series premiered in the United States on March 6, 2017 on Cartoon Network, with a sneak peek airing on February 20, 2017.
 After an unsuccessful run, the show moved to Boomerang's SVOD service, where it debuted on January 11, 2018.
 In Canada, the series was originally planned to air on Teletoon, but instead premiered on YTV on April 6, 2017.
-On February 2, 2018, DHX Media announced the series has been picked up for a second season.
+On February 2, 2018, DHX Media announced the series has been renewed for a second season, which premiered on YTV on April 7, 2018.
+The second season did not air on either Cartoon Network or Boomerang.

-The entire first season is available on Netflix in the United Kingdom, Europe and in the United States.
-On January 24, 2020, the show was removed from Boomerang's streaming service app.

 Plot

 The series is a prequel, featuring the high school years of Flint Lockwood, the eccentric young scientist in the films.
-In his adventures, he is joined by Sam Sparks, a new girl in town and the school's "wannabe" reporter, along with Flint's dad Tim, Steve the Monkey, Manny as the head of the school's audiovisual club (among other professions), Earl as a school gym teacher, Brent still riding on his fame as from the sardine commercial, and Mayor Shelbourne, who serves as the school principal, and who wins every Mayoral election on the pro-sardine platform.
+In his adventures, he is joined by Sam Sparks, a new girl in town and the school's "wannabe" reporter, along with Flint's dad Tim, Steve the Monkey, Manny as the head of the school's audiovisual club (among other professions), Earl as a school gym teacher, Brent still riding on his fame from the sardine commercial, and Mayor Shelbourne, who serves as the school principal, and who wins every Mayoral election on the pro-sardine platform.

-The show clarifies that when Flint and Sam met in their adulthood in the first film, it was not their first meeting.
-They first met and became friends in high school.
-In the first episode, Flint says that if Sam ever has to move away from Swallow Falls, he will invent a memory eraser, as she had moved around frequently and did not want the memory of another lost friendship to sadden her.
+A certain aspect that is contradicted is Flint and Sam's meetup.
+The episode "And the Winner Is..." clarifies that Flint and Sam met in high school as opposed to their adulthood in the first film.
+The work-around for this is Flint stating that if Sam ever had to move, he would invent a memory eraser, which would erase any memories of their friendship so she would not be saddened by the loss of another friend (as she and her family frequently move).
+While this explains why Sam has no memory of Flint, it does not explain why she has no prior knowledge of Swallow Falls, as her visit in the film was her first time and she is living in the area during the events of the series.